 Fermented Cod Liver Oil

 Fermented Cod Liver Oil helps balance out your Omega ratios, provides necessary fats for baby’s brain development, and guards against inflammation.
 It also seems to make recovery after delivery go much faster (probably due to the anti-inflammatory properties.)
 The high vitamin butter oil is obtained from cows eating rapidly growing green grass, and contains Activator X, as discovered by Weston A. Price.
 Not only is this superb for baby’s development, but there is some information showing that it helps get baby’s vitamin levels (especially Vitamin K) after birth.

-It is VERY important to have your vitamin D levels checked in pregnancy.
-We know today that levels need to be above 50 ng/ml to protect you and your baby from some of the most serious complications of pregnancy such as premature delivery, preeclampsia, and reduce the risk of diseases such as infantile hypocalcaemia and rickets.
+protect you and your baby from some of the most serious complications of pregnancy such as premature delivery, preeclampsia, and reduce the risk of diseases such as infantile hypocalcaemia and rickets.
 Maintaining optimal vitamin D levels is easily one of the most important strategies pregnant women need to implement to keep both themselves and their new babies healthy.